tylertitsworth/5th-age-srd/Classes/Barbarian.md

 You can use Building Frenzy twice a day.

+### Bulwark

+When you wield a shield, reduce the damage you take from enemy attacks by your level.

+#### Adventurer Feat

+When you intercept an enemy or an enemy intercepts you, make a basic melee attack against them as a free action.

+#### Champion Feat

+While wielding a shield, you gain a +1 bonus to PD.

+#### Epic Feat

+Increase the damage reduction to twice your level.

+### Deadly Twins

+When you fight with two melee weapons and you score a critical hit, make a second melee attack against the target.
+You can use this talent once per round.

+#### Adventurer Feat

+You can pop free and engage a different target to make the second Deadly Twins attack.
+If you do so, you gain a +2 bonus to the attack roll.

+#### Champion Feat

+The first time you miss with a Deadly Twins attack in a battle, you can reroll the attack.

+#### Epic Feat

+When you hit with a Deadly Twins attack, deal 25 ongoing damage to the target.

+### Giant Blood

+Once per battle or scene, as a standard action, you can perform a stunt that uses your massive reserves of brute strength.
+Smash a hole in a wall, lift a giant monolith, or wrestle an iron golem.
+While this usually won’t require a skill check, the GM can still call for an attack roll if you try to wrestle down an unwilling target or bury them under something very heavy.

+#### Adventurer Feat

+You can wield heavy two-handed (d10) melee weapons in one hand, or wield an oversized heavy two-handed (d12) weapon with both hands.

+#### Champion Feat

+You have advantage on all Strength-based skill checks.

+#### Epic Feat

+Add four times your Strength modifier to melee weapon damage (instead of three times).

+### Primal War Dance

+When you fight with one-handed melee weapons, you can use Dexterity instead of Strength for attack and damage.

+While raging, you gain a +2 bonus to AC, PD and disengage checks.

+#### Adventurer Feat

+While raging, you take no damage from missed enemy attacks.

+#### Champion Feat

+When an enemy misses you with a melee attack while you rage, deal damage to them equal to twice your Dexterity modifier and thrice at 8th level.

+#### Epic Feat

+Increase the bonuses to +3.

+### Red Mist

+If you are staggered at the start of your turn, you can start raging for free.
+(It doesn’t count against your normal usage.)

+#### Adventurer Feat

+While raging, you are immune to fear effects.

+#### Champion Feat

+While raging, you are immune to the dazed condition.

+#### Epic Feat

+While raging, you are immune to the weakened condition.

+### Savage Sweep

+Once per battle as a basic melee attack, sweep your weapon out in front of you low to the ground.
+On a hit, an enemy you are engaged with becomes hampered for one turn.
+Deal no damage on a miss.

+#### Adventurer Feat

+On a hit, up to two other creatures you’re engaged with are hampered and suffer 2d6 damage.

+#### Champion Feat

+On a hit, up to two other creatures you’re engaged with are hampered and suffer 2d8 damage.

+#### Epic Feat

+All creatures you’re engaged with are hampered for a turn, whether you hit with the attack or not.

 ### Slayer

 During your turn, when you attack a staggered enemy you were not engaged with at the start of your turn, deal +1d6 damage per level to that creature if you hit.